intel/perfmon/README.md

 [^counterhtoff_footnote]: See **NOTE** in the Intel&reg; SDM section, "Architectural Performance Monitoring Version 3".

+### CounterType

+Helps distinguish how the event counter must be configured and used.

+* `FIXED`: Fixed counters support a specific usage and have minimal reconfiguration support.
+They are typically programmed via the
+           `FIXED_CTR_CTRL` or `UNCORE_FIXED_CTR_CTRL` MSRs.
+Core event examples are instructions retired and unhalted core cycles.
+* `PGMABLE`: Programmable counters are general purpose and can be programmed to count one of several events.
+This is typically achieved by configuring MSRs such as `IA32_PERFEVTSEL` or `UNCORE_PERFEVTSEL`.
+* `FREERUN`: Free running counters are always on and monotonically increase.
+Typically these counters are used by measuring the delta between two counts.

+### ProgrammingRestriction

+Certain events do not follow the basic programming paradigm for the given `CounterType`. `ProgrammingRestriction` indicates how to use the provided event attributes to program the event for collection.

+* `None`: The event follows the basic programming paradigm for the given `CounterType`.
+For Core `FIXED` events, `FIXED_CTR_CTRL` MSRs must be used.
+For Core `PGMABLE` events, `PERFEVTSEL` must be used, and so on.
+* `MSRIndex-UMask`: Applicable only to `PGMABLE` events.
+In addition to the normal `PGMABLE` programming constraints, there is an additional MSR (indicated in `MSRIndex`) which must be configured with the value in `MSRValue`.
+If there are several `UMask` entries, then `UMask[N]` and `MSRIndex[N]` are used to select which UMask to program, and which MSR is written.
+Any of the `MSRIndex` entries is compatible with counters listed in counter fields.
+* `MSRIndex-UMask-Counter`: Applicable only to `PGMABLE` events.
+In addition to the normal `PGMABLE` programming constraints, there is an additional MSR (indicated in `MSRIndex`) which must be configured with the value in `MSRValue`.
+While the `Counter` field may list multiple compatible GP counters, the `MSRIndex` and `UMask` are strictly tied to which GP counter is being programmed.
+The `N`th GP counter must use `UMask[N]`, and write `MSRValue` to `MSRIndex[N]`.

 ### PEBScounters
 This field is only relevant to PEBS events.
 It lists the counters where the event can be sampled when it is programmed as a PEBS event.